 I planned my trip in starting of March, because it is the perfect time for travelling across most of the north Indian state.
-I have reached Jabalpur early in the morning, which is main junction point to reach Bhedaghat.
+I reached Jabalpur early in the morning via train, Jabalpur is the main junction point to reach Bhedaghat.

-Now it was time to go to Bhedaghat, so i asked the locals the best option to get there.
-People suggest me to take ‘METRO’ a shuttle bus service that run from Jabalpur junction to Bhedaghat.
+It was time to go to Bhedaghat, so I asked the locals regarding the best option to get there.
+People suggest me to take ‘METRO’ a shuttle bus service from Jabalpur junction to Bhedaghat.
 As I was not sure about the timing of bus, so I chose shared auto from ‘Teen Patti’ bus stand, that charged Rs.
 30/- up to Dhunwadhar point.